simplex-chat/simplex-chat/docs/guide/chat-profiles.md

 These actions are available via long-press (Android) or swipe (iOS) on the profile in the list.

-To reveal hidden profiles, enter the full password into the search bar.
+To reveal hidden chat profiles, enter the full password into the search bar.

-## Switching between profiles
+## Switching between chat profiles

 <img src="../../blog/images/20230204-profiles1.png" width="288">

-1. Tap on your user profile picture in the top-left corner of the screen.
+1. Tap on your profile picture in the top-left corner of the screen.
-2. Select which profile you want to use.
+2. Select which chat profile you want to use.

-Note: You can also switch profile via **Your chat profiles** in app settings.
+**Tip:** You can also switch to another chat profile via the [Your chat profiles](./app-settings.md#your-chat-profiles) screen in app settings.

 ## Incognito mode